swiftlang/swift-evolution/proposals/0230-flatten-optional-try.md

 ## Source compatibility

-This is a source-breaking change for `try?` expressions that operate on an `Optional` sub-expression _if they do not explicitly flatten the optional themselves_.
+This is a source-breaking change for `try?` expressions that operate on an `Optional` sub-expression, _but only if they do not explicitly flatten the optional themselves_.
 It appears that those cases are rare, though; see the analysis below for details.
 We can provide backward-compatible behavior when the compiler is running in Swift 4 mode, and a migration should be possible for most common